MITgcm/MITgcm/verification/atm_gray/README.md

   `results/output.ape.txt`

 ### Notes:
-There special compiler options inside `build/genmake_local` to compile some of the files from `pkg/atm_phy` that requires to explicitly provide an optfile to `genmake2` command.
+There are special compiler options inside `build/genmake_local` to allow to compile some of the files from `pkg/atm_phy` ; this requires to provide explicitly an optfile to the `genmake2` command.